Splat the Net: Radiance Fields with Splattable Neural Primitives: Discussion and Conclusion

 Our method is a novel radiance field representation that reconciles the expressivity of neural representations with the efficiency of splatting-based rendering techniques.
 We identify accurate density field integration as a key factor for achieving high expressivity in novel-view synthesis.
 Inspired by neural radiance fields, we formulate each primitive as a shallow network, which enables exact integration by evaluating the analytical anti-derivative with only two queries, reducing the ray-marching burden.
 While such a network has comparably limited representational capacity, the primitive-based approach mitigates the limitation by enabling a collection of tiny primitives to jointly reconstruct fine-grained scene details.
 This design provides both computational accuracy and efficiency.
 Furthermore, we show that ellipsoid-bounded neural primitives can be integrated into a differentiable splatting-based renderer, achieving real-time rendering performance.
 Our experiments demonstrate that neural primitives produce high-fidelity results comparable to 3DGS while requiring 10× fewer primitives and 6× fewer parameters, and delivering 100× speedups over neural-based methods.
 We believe that \textit{splattable neural representation} opens new possibilities of integrating neural-based representation with splatting-based rendering techniques.

-Although neural primitives exhibit substantial expressivity with limited memory resources, the complexity of the optimization landscape for millions of networks occasionally introduces convergence difficulties, hindering the expressivity of neural representations.
-A promising avenue for future research is to develop effective optimization or training strategies to fully unleash the expressivity of neural primitives.
-Moreover, as a general density field representation, our neural density field remains orthogonal to other techniques designed for color field and densification.
-Hence, integrating neural primitives with such advanced techniques is another interesting direction to explore in the future.
+Although neural primitives exhibit substantial expressivity with limited memory resources, the complexity of the optimization landscape for millions of networks occasionally introduces convergence difficulties, hindering the expressivity of neural representations \LZ{and slowing down convergence.
+For instance, on the MipNeRF360 dataset, neural primitives require an average wall-clock training time of 2.5 hours, which is approximately $2.5\times$ longer than 3DGS.} A promising avenue for future research is to develop effective optimization or training strategies, \LZ{such as the stochastic preconditioning technique ~\citep{ling2025stochastic}}, to fully unleash the expressivity of neural primitives and \LZ{accelerate convergence}.
+Moreover, our neural density field is independent of the improvement strategies for the color field and densification in 3DGS, \LZ{making it theoretically compatible with such techniques.
+For example, the error-guided adaptive densification strategies~\citep{rota2024revising, mallick2024taming} could be readily adapted to our framework.
+Spatially-varying textured primitives~\citep{chao2025texturedgaussians} could also be integrated with the proposed neural density field.
+Exploring such integrations remains an interesting future research direction.}

-In this Appendix, we present the hyperparameter details utilized for training in the novel view synthesis task, followed by additional numerical and visual results for both the synthetic and real datasets.
-We also demonstrate two applications of our neural representation in two tasks: dynamic scene representation and relighting.
+In this Appendix, we present a detailed analysis of the integration cost (Appendix \ref{integration cost}), the hyperparameters in the novel view synthesis task (Appendix \ref{hyperparameters}), and additional numerical and visual results for both the synthetic and real datasets (Appendix \ref{more_results}).
+In Appendix \ref{application}, we also demonstrate two applications of our neural representation: dynamic scene representation and relighting.